devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 with this as minikube won't test our GCP integration and minikube does not simulate a real cluser (eg. internet-facing load balancers with external IP address are not possible).
-So when you do choose GKE you conclude that your registry running on your machine needs to be internet accessible since.
+So when you do choose GKE you conclude that your registry running on your machine needs to be internet accessible since GKE is outside your network.

 #### Runner on K8s cluster is outside of your network